Careers360 Logo

 Using the second postulate and Rutherford’s model

-Using the value of 1645188045709from both the equations, we get
+Using the value of v2 from both the equations, we get

 For the radius of the innermost orbit, putting n=1

-The velocity of Electron in the Orbit:
+The Velocity of Electrons in the Orbit:

 Energy of Orbits: